chanpanflanman/PieChart/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+Json-server: Install the json-server package (npm i json-server), then create a custom db that you can host via cli (npm json-server --watch your_database_name.json -p 3000)

+In my case, the API service in this project reads from 'info' of the 'db.json' server, which also contains the array of data that is utilized in the pie chart component.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.